The Requirements For Buying Final Expense Insurance For A Family Member

 Remember that you can reduce the cost of a funeral by forgoing formal services.
 If you opt for a “direct funeral,” the price drops significantly.
 Direct funerals have no memorial services.
 The body is simply cremated or buried immediately.

-The savings is substantial.
+The savings are substantial.
 The average cost of a direct burial is $2,597.
 The average cost of a direct cremation is $2,183.

 chart showing the cost difference between burial and cremation